florianajir/rabbitmq-sql-worker/app/Resources/doc/sql/mapping.md

-# Mapping reference
+# SQL Persistence worker mapping reference

-To use an SQL persistence, you have to setup a mapping file.
+To use an SQL worker, in first time you have to setup the database mapping.

 The mapping configuration is defined in the `app/config/mapping.yml` file.
-To begin you can copy and rename `mapping.yml.dist` example file.

 ## Entity